Cougar-AI/workshop-provision/README.md

 ```
 *(fill in the actual environment variables / params your image exposes)*

-## Resource Parameters

-Briefly describe what OS/resource settings this image enforces (CPU/memory limits, base OS version, etc.) so users know what to expect before running it.

 ## Starting the application
 Once you adjust the .env to your settings. navigate to manually run the script.
 ```